chronic-care/mycareplanner/README.md

 ## Major dependencies
 * node.js
-  * Minimum node version that the team has tested
+  * Minimum version that the team has tested
     * 16x
 * npm
-  * Minimum npm version that the team has tested
+  * Minimum version that the team has tested
     * 8x
+* yarn
+  * Minimum version that the team has tested
+    * 1.22.19

 ## Branches
 * 'main' branch